Now that’s a tough question.

 Got young kids?

-The Karlsplatz market usually also has one or two rides and a large, open, straw-strewn area for kids to romp around in.
+The Karlsplatz market also has one or two rides and a large, open, straw-strewn area for kids to romp around in.

 (The carousel on the Rathausplatz)

-Just on the square itself you have, for example, Madame Tussauds, a carousel, dodgems, and the famous Riesenrad Ferris Wheel.
+Just on the square itself you have, for example, Madame Tussauds, a carousel, dodgems, and the famous Riesenrad ferris wheel.

 Incidentally, if you do have children with you, then you might like a few general tips for visiting Vienna with children.